How Do I Apply to the PA Program?

 Minimum acceptable scores for the TOEFL are 550 (paper-based), 213 (computer-based) or 80 (internet-based, with at least a 19 on speaking section).
 The IELTS exam minimum accepted composite score is 6.5.

-We will invite the most qualified applicants to the Penn State College of Medicine campus in Hershey, PA, for an in-person interview so we can get to know you better, and you can learn more about our PA Program.
+We will invite the most qualified applicants to the Penn State College of Medicine campus in Hershey, Pa., for an in-person interview so we can get to know you better, and you can learn more about our Physician Assistant Program.
 Penn State hosts more than 20 interview days throughout the entire admissions cycle.